 Parenting doesn’t come with a handbook.
 But it should.
 There are plenty of aspects to parenting that are confusing and overwhelming—especially without a support system; it can be challenging to know where to find the answers.
+Believe it or not, online parenting classes can help.

 I was in the dark as a new parent, and to help shed some light on it all, I attended a bunch of new mom groups in my area.
 It was in these sessions that I realized I wasn’t alone in having no idea what I was doing.
 I was able to ask all of my questions without judgment, hear about other people’s experiences, and also received recommendations for courses and resources that other new moms found helpful.
+Many of these mom meet-ups are still not happening and it can be extra challenging to know where to turn to for answers and support right now.

 Before having a baby, there were a lot of things I assumed I’d just figure out on my own.
 Then, I actually had my baby and realized I didn’t know anything.
-I was gifted the Taking Cara Babies newborn sleep course, and it was one of the best gifts I received.
+I was gifted a newborn sleep course, and it was one of the best gifts I received.
 I had no idea about the intricacies of getting my baby to sleep.
 I didn’t know about wake windows, sleepy cues, or calming techniques.
 The course was approachable, easy to follow, and truly enlightening.
 After taking the course, I felt like a pro mom.

 And next came introducing solids.
 I figured I’d give my baby some puree on a spoon, and she’d enjoy it.
 Nope, that’s not really how it works (or at least not for my kid), and it was yet another topic that I had a lot to learn about.

-Sure, our ancestors didn’t have online courses on breastfeeding, sleeping, or eating to turn to and they figured it out.
+Sure, our ancestors didn’t have online parenting classes on breastfeeding, sleeping, or eating to turn to and they figured it out.
 But we do have support available at our fingertips, and there’s no reason not to arm yourself with knowledge.
 There are tools to take some of the guesswork out of parenting.
 Take advantage and turn to those experts.

 While you can search for free content online—and there is plenty of that—these courses expertly pull together all of the info you need and present it in a cohesive way that you can put into practice.
 Also, with many featuring videos, you can see the work in action.